openstack/election/README.rst

 * To +Workflow, checks the previous +2 details, find another commits using ``--limit 5`` (optional)
-* Check candidate list and fix badly generated names through changes to the ``exception.txt`` file or requesting the candidate to update their OSF member profile.
+* Check candidate list and fix badly generated names through changes to the ``exception.txt`` file or requesting the candidate to update their OIF member profile.

 Once the email deadline is reached: